The 30-Hour Week: Systems That Run Your $50K–$75K Business Without You

 Will it delay other deliverables?

-We documented it.
-Gave the team authority to decide using the framework.
-She got zero scope change questions for the next 30 days.
+We documented the framework and gave the team authority to decide using it, and she got zero scope change questions for the next 30 days.

 But his team couldn’t run the business for one week without him.
-They could execute client work.
-They couldn’t manage the business operations—sales pipeline, hiring decisions, cash flow, and growth strategy.
+They could execute client work, but they couldn’t manage business operations like the sales pipeline, hiring decisions, cash flow, and growth strategy.

 I asked his COO: “What stops you from running this business for two weeks while he’s gone?”